Coronavirus update: Advice for applicants

 We do ask you to bear with us as we are experiencing a higher than usual volume of enquiries currently and may be a little slower than usual in responding to your calls and emails.
 Please don’t send us any items through the post as we won’t be able to access them.

-If you haven’t yet applied, you can still apply through UCAS until the end of June or you can apply directly to Sheffield Hallam through clearing from 1 July.
+If you haven’t yet applied, you can apply directly to Sheffield Hallam through clearing.

 If I’ve received an offer, what date do I have to respond by?